solana-foundation/developer-content/content/courses/onchain-development/local-setup.md

 WSL provides a Linux environment that launches instantly when needed without slowing down your computer.

-Open Windows Terminal, start an 'Ubuntu' session, and proceed with the rest of these steps.
+Open Windows Terminal, start an 'Ubuntu' session and proceed with the rest of these steps.

 ### Download Rust